 Plan a self-guided walk of London’s mews.
 This was my top priority when visiting London.
 I had been swooning over the mews/architecture in photos for years.
 I knew that I had to see as much of it as possible.

-Since we started off staying at Hotel Moonlight, I created a guide that starts from Earl’s Court all the way up to Notting Hill.
-We walked for hours exploring those neighborhoods plus all the in-betweens.
+Since we started off staying at Hotel Moonlight, I created a quick guide on google maps that starts from Earl’s Court all the way up to Notting Hill and dropped pins on all the mews I wanted to see.
+We walked for hours exploring those neighborhoods.

 Visit the Markets

 London has so many cool markets to choose from and I swear we tried to make it to at least one.
 However, the city is so spread apart that we didn’t have time to go to any.
 There were two main ones on my list that maybe you can explore.

 Old Spitalfields Market is located on the East End of London.
 So if you’re in that area make sure to check out the artsier neighborhoods I talk about below.
 It has everything from antiques to yummy looking food.

 One of the main stops I wanted to make there is Wheelcake Island.
 It’s a food cart that sells these fluffy Taiwanese pancakes called wheelcakes.
 Please go for me and let me know if they’re amazing.

 I also wanted to visit the Borough Market.
 It’s London’s oldest food market and it’s filled with stallholders who really care where their food comes from.
 Many are farmers, fishermen, bakers, etc. Think farm-to-table type stuff.
 Right up my alley!

 See London’s Street Art